 The site is open for anyone to read.
 Comments are encouraged.
 However, to comment you must register.
 You need a User Name, Password and e-mail address.
 You are also welcome to respond to the comments of others.
 Please be respectful when you comment.

 Finally, I would like to emphasize that almost everything posted here is fiction or my personal opinion.
 The illustrations are (as best as I can determine) public domain.
 I do my best to give proper credit.
 Please do likewise.
 I have based some stories on Biblical characters or events.
 These stories are fiction, or “historical fiction”.
 While I make every effort to reflect what the Bible says—to avoid heresy—I am using poetic license in order to tell the story.
 Enjoy the stories and other items I have written just as you enjoy Lord of the Rings or The Ten Commandments movie.
 If you do find spiritual advice in what I have written, please confirm that advice with Holy Scripture and your pastor.

 If you want to know where to start, try “Walking On Oil”.
-“The Three Little Pigs” is another of my favorite tales.
-I think my best story is “The Fifth Commandment”.
-I’d also recommend the essay “Commercialized Christmas: It’s Not What You Think!” is also a good place to begin.
+“The Three Little Pigs” is one of my favorite tales.
+Another good tale is “The Fifth Commandment”.
+The essay “Commercialized Christmas: It’s Not What You Think!” is also a good place to begin.